-Explore your tile and stone flooring options in Carmel, IN
+Explore your tile flooring options in Carmel, IN

 Tile and stone flooring can be styled in endless combinations of size, texture, and color.
 This means you have lots of options to get creative with your design.

 The best part?

 Because tile flooring is also durable and easy to care for, it is a great design choice for high-traffic spaces or in areas where there’s moisture or dirt, such as bathrooms or entryways.

 Tile flooring includes a wide range of products that work best in different environments.

 Check out how you can use each type of natural stone or tile in the list below.

 Porcelain.
 Porcelain tiles are a dense and durable type of ceramic tile.
 Because it wears well, this material is ideal for high-traffic areas like kitchens or living spaces.

 Ceramic.
 Ceramic tiles are bright and decorative with a glass-like finish.
 Ceramic is a bit “lower grade” than porcelain, but it maintains the durability and color advantages.